- Policy Statement

 4.4.2 Consistent with the University’s Pre-Retirement Agreement Policy, the University will maintain full superannuation employer contributions.

 4.4.3 The University will, where possible, facilitate superannuation fund requirements relating to staff electing the option of a Superannuation Retirement Benefit where this option is available to members.

 4.5 Leave on Reduced Pay

 4.5.1 If a staff member is granted a period of leave on half pay, the staff member may elect to contribute 50 percent of their normal superannuation contributions, with the University’s contribution being equivalently adjusted, or the staff member may elect to pay their full contribution and top up the University contribution from 50 percent to the full level of their normal conditions.

 4.5.2 If a staff member is granted a period of approved leave without pay, superannuation conditions automatically cease being paid by both the staff member and the University.
 However, the staff member may elect to pay their full contributions and also the University contributions to the full level of their normal contributions.
 Upon request by the staff member, calculations for the full superannuation contributions can be provided by the Senior Administrative Officer, Superannuation and Salary Packaging.
 The payment of these contributions would need to be made directly to UniSuper by the ACU staff member.

-Staff members electing to avail themselves of the superannuation options described in this policy should complete the relevant form available on the HR website and submit their request to Human Resources via Service Central.
+Staff members seeking any of the superannuation options described in this policy should complete the relevant form available on the HR website and complete a Request a change to super contribution via Service Central.